rabbitmq/rabbitmq-website/site/tutorial-one-java.md

 (remember that in Windows, ';' is used to separate items in the classpath)

 The receiver will print the message it gets from the sender via RabbitMQ.
-The receiver will keep running, waiting for messages; try running the sender from another terminal.
+The receiver will keep running, waiting for messages (Use Ctrl-C to stop it), so try running the sender from another terminal.

+If you want to check on the queue, try using `rabbitmqctl list_queues`.

 Hello World!